Thumimku/DiagnosticsTool/README.md

 ## How to run

 - Clone the project
-- Build the project using `maven clean install`
+- Build the project using `mvnn clean install`
-- Go to `OnBoardDiagnostics/org.wso2.carbon.diagnostics.application/target`
+- Go to `DiagnosticsTool/org.wso2.carbon.diagnostics.application/target`
 - run jar file